Motion made, and Question proposed, That this House do now adjourn.—(Rebecca Harris.)

 It is for the very reasons that my hon.
 Friend so beautifully articulates that I am using this platform to raise this issue.
 This is no longer about my father; this is about every single member of our society—the veterans who fought in our wars, the older people who worked so hard for us to enjoy the liberty that we have today.
 I am speaking about this for our families, friends, neighbours, loved ones and the people to whom we owe our lives.

 I join colleagues from across the House in commending the hon.
-Lady on her incredibly brave speech.
+Lady for her incredibly brave speech.
 I am in awe of how she is articulating her case this evening.
 As a former co-chair of the all-party parliamentary group on dementia, I am conscious of the fact that we are at the start of a ticking dementia timebomb and that more and more people will fall victim to this cruel, horrible disease in the coming years, making them far more vulnerable in their communities than ever before.
 Does she agree that now is the time to ensure that the right safeguarding measures are in place, both for today and for the future?

 I thank the hon.
 Lady—I will call her my hon.
 Friend—who is tireless in fighting against loneliness and for people to have dignity in their communities, and she makes the most essential of points: we are at the start of a ticking timebomb.